replicatedhq/replicated-docs/docs/intro-replicated.md

 # Introduction to Replicated

-This topic describes the Replicated platform, including features, installation options, and management and development tools.
+This topic describes the Replicated platform, including features, installation options, and vendor platform interface options for distributing and managing your application with Replicated.

 ## About the Replicated Platform